Evelyn MacGuire: Josh Barrett

 Shortly after, Evie and Josh's relationship was tested by his infidelity with Maddy.
 After his one-night stand with Maddy, Josh felt instant regret and tried to apologise to a "devastated" Evie, who refused to listen to him.
 Northeast described their relationship as "a little bit of a mess" following Josh's infidelity.
 Northeast explained to Stephen Downie of TV Week that Evie did not feel ready to have sex with Josh and was worried that she somehow pushed him into seeking comfort with Maddy.
 Evie was further incensed when Oscar tried to help Maddy out and accused her of stealing both her boyfriend and her brother.
 Northeast said, "Evie is appalled at Oscar.
 But even more so at Maddy for using her brother, and trying to ruin their relationship with Josh."
 After supporting Josh through Maddy's pregnancy scare, Evie realised that she wanted things between them to go back to how it was before his betrayal.
 She then met up with Josh to tell him that she wanted to get back together and he agreed.
 When Evie wanted to lose her virginity to Josh, he got "cold feet" as he did not want her first time to be in the back of a car, which left Evie feeling "utterly rejected".
-Josh later surprised Evie with a romantic gesture and they finally consummated their relationship.
+Josh later surprised Evie with a romantic gesture, and they finally consummated their relationship.

 Evie broke up with Josh following his revelation that he had been using drugs.
 He tried to win her back and asked her out to dinner after they worked on his submission essay for a HSC course.
 She continued to resist his attempts to get her to change her mind and made it clear that she only wanted to be friends with him.
 Northeast stated that Evie and Josh had a strong connection, and would always be involved in each other's live whether they were a couple or not.
 The actress wanted the characters to get back together, as she enjoyed working with Gallagher.
-Josh and Evie later reunited and Northeast commented, "the fact her and Josh were able to work out their differences together has made them stronger."
+Josh and Evie later reunited and Northeast commented, "The fact she and Josh were able to work out their differences together has made them stronger."
 During a visit to the city, Josh made an "impromptu" marriage proposal, which Evie accepted.
-Northeast told an Inside Soap columnist that neither Josh or Evie see it coming, but Josh did not want to waste another minute and he used a champagne wire as a ring.
+Northeast told an Inside Soap columnist that neither Josh or Evie see it coming, but Josh did not want to waste another minute, and he used a champagne wire as a ring.
 The actress said Evie was "over the moon", as being with Josh is all she ever wanted.